Doris-Li/BD5001_Kaggle_prediction/README.md

 ## Run Kaggle LZY.ipynb

-and you will get the prediction: xgboost_submission.csv
+and you will get the prediction result: xgboost_submission.csv